 What makes Bitcoins usable is its elegant, indestructible self-regulation.
 Bitcoins cannot be created at the whim of a computer developer.
 No one even knows who created it.
 It isn’t regulated by a single party, but by the entire system itself (decentralized).
 You can’t hack your way to Bitcoin creation because the way to create Bitcoins is essentially using your computer to figure out numbers that fits an increasingly difficult sequence.
 That number is part of the coin.
 If you and your computer can figure out a usable number, then you have legitimately mined the coin.
 You can’t modify the structure, because it is continuously validating itself and checking for problems.
 Because the release of bitcoins is asymptotic, there will never be more than 21 million coins released.
 The supply is scheduled (by an adaptive level of mining difficulty) and limited.

 Although Bitcoin itself is scarce, there is an infinite number of other cryptocurrencies that can be created and popularized.
 Over a thousand types have been created already!
 Litecoin, Bitdeal, Beatcoin, BipCoin, Bit20, BitBTC, Bitcloud, Bitcoin 21, Bitcoin Cash, Bitcoin Planet, Bitcoin Plus, Bitcoin Unlimited, BitcoinDark, BitcoinFast, BitcoinTX, Bitcore, Bitcurrency, Bitdeal, bitEUR, Bitgem, bitGold, Bitland, Bitmark, BitSend, BitShares, bitSilver, BitTokens, bitUSD, BTCGold, BritCoin, Bytecent, and Bytecoin are all trading on the market.
 Some are bringing in millions or even billions of dollars.
-For this comparison, we will only consider Bitcoin itself and make the poor assumption that if Bitcoin were to be used as a currency, it would be the only cryptocurrency to do so.
+For this comparison, we will only consider Bitcoin itself and make the VERY poor assumption that if Bitcoin were to be used as a currency, it would be the only cryptocurrency to do so.

 One of my friends humorously stated that gold is so rare that you can buy it at any pawnshop in any city.
 It is true that there’s a lot of gold out there, roughly 165,000 metric tons of it (what that looks like).
 It is still scarce though because the available gold supply grows more slowly than the demand for it.
 Unlike Bitcoin, there is no substitute for gold.
 No other material in existence has the same useful material properties (nearly impossible to corrode, extremely malleable and ductile, efficient at transmitting heat and electricity, and very pretty).